 I have a passion and interest in the weather from a very young age is what has driven me for many years to become a weather forecaster.
 Through years of education including a science degree and a year spent studying in Canada I finally made the break through in my late 20s and became a forecaster.

-Now, with over five years worth of operational forecasting experience from winter hazard forecasting, and convective forecasting in summer to forecasting for the oil and gas industry, I have a solid understanding of the weather and forecasting.
+Now, with over seven years worth of operational forecasting experience from winter hazard forecasting, and convective forecasting in summer to forecasting for the oil and gas industry, I have a solid understanding of the weather and forecasting.
 I'm now a Fellow of The Royal Meteorological Society (FRMetS) and live in Lancashire with my wife and little boy.